Brazilian Model Claudia Alende Flaunts Cleavage In A Low-Neck Top And Poses With Her Kitten

 The picture became an instant hit, amassing more than 110,000 likes and close to 700 comments within just four hours of having been posted.

-In terms of her aesthetics, Claudia let her silky, raven-colored tresses down and wore a full face of makeup comprised of a nude-colored lipstick, pink blusher and lots of eyeliner to accentuate her beautiful, green eyes.
+In terms of her aesthetics, Claudia let her silky, raven-colored tresses down and wore a full face of makeup comprised of a nude-colored lipstick, pink blusher, and lots of eyeliner to accentuate her beautiful, green eyes.
 She accessorized with some gold pendants that drew viewers’ attention towards her never-ending cleavage.

 In the caption of the picture, the model introduced her kitten, Sophie — a golden-colored Scottish fold breed with blue eyes.
 The geotag showed that the picture was captured in Los Angeles, California.